 Principle 3: Love is not to be held hostage or used as a threat.

 Having an addict in your life is not going to be peaches and cream.
 There won’t be montages with uplifting ‘80s songs in the background to gloss over the grueling, extensive process of convincing and encouraging the person to seek and fulfill treatment, nor will there be a clear “happy ending” to signal that the coast is clear, and addiction is officially out of everyone’s lives.
 It just doesn’t work that way, unfortunately.
 There will be fights, bitter words said, and ugly times.
 Your love for this person will most definitely be tested.

 That being said, it is not a good idea to use your love as a tactical way of getting the person to quit their substance abuse.
 Saying things like “if you loved me, you’d quit” is the sort of manipulative behavior that almost always backfires—on you.
-Using your love as a threat will only translate as love gone to the addict, who might be triggered into doing desperate and rash retaliation, such as running away or purposefully overdosing.
+Using your love as a threat will only translate as lost love to the addict, who might be triggered into doing desperate and rash retaliation, such as running away or purposefully overdosing.
 Instead, convey your concerns with your love.
 Continue to remind them that you are willing to support them through recovery, that they are not alone, and that you love them enough to see them live.
 Use love as a comforting tool, not a weapon.

 Addiction can manifest into a monster in people’s lives and can become more than just a burden to “deal” with.
 Addiction can put a strain or deplete people’s finances, can bring up legal troubles, can put people in physical danger, and all sorts of other problematic scenarios.
 There might be a time when you will have to face an ultimatum: to sink with your loved one who even you cannot help or to remove yourself until your loved one is ready to change their life.
 This is a hard decision to swallow for many people, especially when this would mean refusing to give the person money, food, or shelter.